Sergyyyyy/mobdevt_fbms_repo/README.md

 # MOBDEVT_FINALS_REPO
 ## Recent Changes & Updates

-## Thee are the changes that have been made/
+## The are the changes that have been made/

 ###  Features & Enhancements
 - **Idle Screen Timeout Logic**: Implemented an automatic filler/idle screen that triggers after a period of inactivity to improve kiosk security and user experience.